viestat/gcp-ai-hackathon-2025/README.md

-# Adaptive AI Tutor - Personalized Learning Agent
+# Adaptive AI Tutor - Personalized Learning Agent with Multimodal Capabilities

 ## Concept

-A personalized AI tutor that builds, guides, and continuously adapts a learning roadmap for any topic - powered by autonomous, multimodal AI agents.
+A personalized AI tutor that builds, guides, and continuously adapts a learning roadmap for any topic - powered by autonomous, multimodal AI agents with voice, video, and image interaction capabilities.
-It doesn't just teach - it learns how you learn, dynamically adjusting its methods, pace, and content format to optimize understanding.
+It doesn't just teach - it learns how you learn, dynamically adjusting its methods, pace, and content format to optimize understanding through multiple modalities.

 This is an MVP implementation that creates adaptive learning experiences through intelligent assessment, dynamic content generation, and multimedia learning support.